dcaoyuan/avpath/README.md

 * subpathes (e.g. .nestedProp.deeplyNestedProp)

-AvroPath allows to use in predicate expressions following types of operators:
+avpath allows to use in predicate expressions following types of operators:

 * comparison operators